PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

 The layout of the views and the editor area is persisted in the perspective.
 If you change the layout, the perspective is modified.
 Actually, you can reset a perspective or save its layout as a new perspective.

-In the *Window* |-| *Perspective* menu is listed the operations you can do with perspectives (Open, Customize, Save As, Reset, Close, Close All).
+In the *Window* |-| *Perspective* menu has listed the operations you can do with perspectives (Open, Customize, Save As, Reset, Close, Close All).
 In addition, in the toolbar you can do a few of them:

 .. image:: images/toolbar-perspective-section.png

 1. Open a view.
 2. Reset the perspective.
-3. Switch to other perspective.
+3. Switch to another perspective.

-Workspace, projects and resources
+Workspace, projects, and resources
 ---------------------------------

 The workspace is a folder that stores the projects and metadata (like preferences or any other data needed by the plugins).
 When you run the editor, it first `opens the launcher <first-steps.html#run-phaser-editor-2d>`_, to select the workspace folder.
 Then, the workbench is opened and presents all the data of the selected workspace.